Cockatiel vs Backyard Chicken: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cockatiel has a typical lifespan of 15-25 years (up to 30 with excellent care), while Backyard Chicken lives approximately 5-10 years.
 Health profiles differ significantly between these birds.
-Cockatiel is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Backyard Chicken faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cockatiel is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Backyard Chicken faces its own health challenges including species-specific conditions.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health